TCU Horned Frogs: Men's basketball

 The TCU Men's Basketball Team was coached from 2002 to 2007 by Neil Dougherty.
 He was fired in March 2008, after TCU limped through yet another season with a losing record.
 Jim Christian, previously with Kent State University, was hired shortly after Dougherty was fired.
-Christian resigned on April 2, 2012, to accept the head coaching position at University of Ohio.
+Christian resigned on April 2, 2012, to accept the head coaching position at Ohio University.
 He was replaced by Trent Johnson, who guided TCU into the Big 12.
 From 2012 to 2016, Johnson's teams posted a 50–79 record, including an 8–64 mark in Big 12 play, and never finished better than ninth in the ten-team league.
 Johnson was fired in 2016 and replaced by Jamie Dixon, a former TCU player who had served as head coach at Pittsburgh prior to returning to Fort Worth.

 As of the end of the 2021–22 season, Dixon has led TCU to a 117–84 record, a 42–64 mark in Big 12 play, an NIT championship in 2017, and two appearances in the NCAA tournament.
 The 2021–22 season was the Frogs' best season yet, as they finished tied for fifth in the Big 12, reached the semifinals of the 2022 Big 12 men's basketball tournament, and won an NCAA tournament game for the first time since 1987.

 The TCU Men's Basketball Team plays their home games in Schollmaier Arena, formerly known as the Daniel–Meyer Coliseum, on the campus of TCU.

 Kurt Thomas, considered by some as the best athlete to attend TCU, played for the basketball team from 1990 to 1995.
 He was a three time All-American and averaged 29 points and 15 rebounds his senior year.